 Mile High Behavioral Healthcare

-Since 1960 have empowered individuals to shape healthy, viable, complete lives.
+Since 1960 we have empowered individuals to shape healthy, viable, complete lives.
 Now more than ever, Mile High Behavioral Healthcare is looking forward to tomorrow.
-To ensure our future of caregiving and to expand our capacity, we’re developing The Recovery Center—a home for our programs and business offices.
+To ensure our future of caregiving and to expand capacity, we’re developing The Recovery Center—a home for our programs and business offices.
 We see the need in our community and the many individuals who are left behind.
 The Recovery Center will be a place for those individuals on a journey of recovery—recovery from trauma, addiction, homelessness and mental health issues.

 Who we serve